 Every business needs to have a sense of its financial absorption capacity.

 The second wave ends up hurting otherwise solid companies who unfortunately made one or two bad big decisions.
-In essence, in a shrinking or more competitive market that was less forgiving, they made the wrong call or mistimed their actions.
+In a shrinking or more competitive market that was less forgiving, they made the wrong call or mistimed their actions.

 Lastly, there is the third and final round, those companies who simply run out of financial runway.
 They’ve hung in there, not made any major mistakes and done their best to be ahead of the curve, however the market doesn’t recover fast enough for them to become sufficiently cash flow positive and service their debt obligations and/or invest in business development.